What are the best needlepoint stitches for sky?

-Add your name to our newsletter sign-up form below if you want to read future 5 minute pearls of wisdom!
+Sign up to our newsletter for future 5 minute pearls of wisdom like this one!
 (And get new product releases and discounts.
-We email about once or twice a month).
+We email once a week).

 Enter code FIVEROFF to get $5.00 off any of our non-sale needlepoint kits.

-Shipping is always free in the U.S. Plus, we pay for returns if you are unhappy with your purchase.
+Shipping is free in the U.S. for orders $10 and over.
+Plus, we pay for returns if you are unhappy with your purchase.

 Remember, if you are not happy, you can always return it; no questions asked.